Pseudomanifold/Aleph/docs/Rieck17d.md

 # Clique Community Persistence: A Topological Visual Analysis Approach for Complex Networks

-This paper, which is also [available as a preprint](http://bastian.rieck.ru/research/Vis2017_Networks.pdf) on my personal website, deals with the analysis of complex networks.
+This paper, which is [available as a preprint](http://bastian.rieck.ru/research/Vis2017_Networks.pdf) on my personal website or as a [full repository on OSF.io](https://osf.io/rdktg), deals with the analysis of complex networks.
 The basic idea is to decompose a network into its [cliques](https://en.wikipedia.org/wiki/Clique_(graph_theory)) and subsequently track their evolution using a modified variant of